wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.4 =
+* Added a test for the existence of `curl_init()` function before shortening URLs for twitter.
+* Added the "Add a Meta Description Tag" option (default is checked) to include a description meta tag.
+The description meta tag value is identical to the Open Graph "og:description" tag.

 = Version 3.3 =
 * Improved `og:image:width` and `og:image:height` accuracy by getting their values from `wp_get_attachment_image_src()` and `get_ngg_image_src()` instead of relying on the image size name.
 * Added the "Language" option for social buttons.
 Language support varies; Facebook and Google support all languages, and twitter supports a few.